guyvorster/Getting_and_Cleaning_Data_Course_Project/README.md

 The goal of this effort is to produce a single output file from a series of different input files containing smartphone sensor data.
 The sensor data was gathered from 30 subjects as they were performing one of six different activities.
 The output file calculates the average per variable (feature) per person for the actvities that were measured.

-The following steps were performed to calculate the average per feature per person per activity:
+The following steps were performed in an R function called **run_analysis.R** to calculate the average per feature per person per activity:

 1. Combine Input Files (Pre-Processing Step #1):